 Rarely will an attorney know how long it will take to resolve your case because it is largely dependent on how long it takes for you to recover or how long it takes for you to obtain a new normal.
 Contact your attorney to see how your case is moving along.

-Typically, in a personal injury case, the statute of limitation is two years.
+Typically, in a personal injury case, the statute of limitations is two years.
 Within those two years, if a case does not settle, a suit will follow, and your case will go into litigation.
 There are many exceptions to the general two-year rule.
 Claims involving the Government can be much shorter and are typically six months.
 Contact an attorney immediately upon sustaining injuries to determine the Statutes of Limitation for your particular case.

 When you and your attorney agree that the settlement offer is reasonable in relation to the damages you sustained.